-Creating and sharing sexual photos and videos of children under 18 is illegal - including children making and sending images and videos of themselves, therefore 'sexting' is illegal for under 18s in the eyes of the law.
+Creating and sharing sexual photos and videos of children under 18 is illegal - including children making and sending images and videos of themselves.

 Managing internally

 In some cases, e.g. one-off incidents, the school may decide to handle the incident internally through behaviour and bullying policies and by providing pastoral support.